Cirrus Vision SF50

 The Cirrus Vision SF50, also known as the Vision Jet, is a single-engine very light jet designed and produced by Cirrus Aircraft of Duluth, Minnesota, United States.

 After receiving deposits starting in 2006, Cirrus unveiled an aircraft mock-up on 28 June 2007 and a prototype on 26 June 2008.
 It made its maiden flight on 3 July 2008.
 Development slowed in 2009 due to lack of funding.
 In 2011, Cirrus was bought by CAIGA, a Chinese enterprise that funded the project a year later.
 The first conforming prototype subsequently flew on 24 March 2014, followed by two other prototypes that same year.
 The test flying program resulted in the US Federal Aviation Administration awarding a type certificate on 28 October 2016.
 Deliveries started on 19 December 2016, and by July 2020, 200 jets had been delivered.
-From 2018 through 2021, it has been the most-delivered business jet.
+It has been the world's best-selling business jet every year since 2018.

 Powered by a Williams FJ33 turbofan, the all-carbon fiber, low-wing, seven-seat Vision SF50 is pressurized, cruises at 300 kn and has a range of over 1,200 nmi.
 For emergency uses, it has both a whole-airframe ballistic parachute and autoland system.

 Reviews have compared its performance to high-performance single-turboprop aircraft.
 In 2018, the Vision Jet was awarded the Collier Trophy for the "greatest achievement in aeronautics or astronautics in America" during the preceding year, being the first certified single-engine civilian jet.

 Development

 Naming

 From June 2006 to July 2008, the design was developed under the project name "The Jet", or "The-Jet by Cirrus".
 On 9 July 2008, Cirrus announced the marketing name of "Vision SJ50", with "V" for the V-tail and "SJ" for "single-jet".
-By March 2009, the aircraft was re-designated as the "Vision SF50", as it uses a single-fanjet engine.
+By March 2009, the aircraft was re-designated "Vision SF50", as it uses a single-fanjet engine.

-By April 2016, Cirrus was calling it the "Vision Jet" and on 28 October 2016, it was certified as the "Model SF50".
+By April 2016, Cirrus was calling it the "Vision Jet" and on 28 October 2016, it was certified by the FAA under the name "Model SF50".

 Early development

-The company began initial development on the jet in 2003 at an offsite Duluth, Minnesota location it called the "Moose Works”, a parody on Lockheed Martin's Advanced Development Programs dubbed the "Skunk Works".
+The company began initial development on the jet in 2003, led by Cirrus founders the Klapmeier brothers and their vice president of advanced development Mike Van Staagen, at an offsite Duluth, Minnesota location they called the "Moose Works”, a parody on Lockheed Martin's Advanced Development Programs dubbed the "Skunk Works".

 The jet was announced by Cirrus in June 2006 at the Cirrus Owners and Pilots Association meeting.